Operation Bernhard: Operation Andreas

 This is not to be a forgery or counterfeiting in the usual sense, but authorised facsimile production.
 The notes must be such a perfect copy of the original that even the most experienced bank-note experts cannot tell the difference.

 In early 1940 the forgery unit was set up in Berlin within the technical department of the Sicherheitsdienst (SD), headed by Alfred Naujocks, a major in the paramilitary Schutzstaffel (SS).
 Daily operational control fell under the auspices of Naujocks's technical director, Albert Langer, a mathematician and code-breaker.
 The pair broke the task down into three stages: producing identical paper, preparing identical printing plates to the British notes, and duplicating the British serial numbering system.

-The Germans decided to focus on the notes with the largest number in circulation, the £5.
+The Germans decided to concentrate on the notes with the largest number in circulation, the £5.
 Samples of British notes were sent to technical colleges for analysis, which reported back that it was rag paper with no added cellulose.
 Naujocks and Langer realised that the paper would have to be handmade.
 The colour of the first samples differed from the original; the Germans had used new rags.
 After tests at the Hahnemühle paper factory, the rags were used by local factories and then cleaned before being used to make the paper; the colours of the counterfeit and original notes then matched.
 When the initial paper samples were produced, at a factory in Spechthausen, they looked identical to British notes in normal light, but looked dull in ultraviolet light when compared to the originals.
 Langer surmised it was because of the chemical composition of the water used for making the paper and in the ink.
 He duplicated the chemical balance of British water in order to make the colours match.

 To break the coded arrangement of the alphanumeric serial designation, Langer worked with banking experts, examining records of currency from the previous 20 years in order to replicate the correct order.
 No records were kept by Operation Andreas and how the Germans identified the correct sequences is not known; the paper historian Peter Bower states that it is possible that techniques adapted from those used in cryptanalysis were used to break the sequences.
 The German engravers working on the engraving plates struggled to reproduce the vignette of Britannia, which they nicknamed "Bloody Britannia" because it was so difficult.
 After seven months the forgers finished what they thought was a perfect copy, although Kenworthy states that the figure's eyes are incorrect.

 By late 1940 Naujocks had been removed from his position after he fell out of favour with Heydrich.
 The counterfeiting unit continued under Langer before he left in early 1942 at which point it closed down; he later stated that over 18 months, the unit had produced around £3 million in forged notes; the historian Anthony Pirie puts the figure at £500,000.
 Most of the currency produced in Operation Andreas was never used.